davpoolechem/JuliaChem.jl/README.md

 #------------
 # How to run
 #------------
-JuliChem can be run in one of two ways:
+JuliChem can be run in one of three ways:
 1. Interactively, though the REPL.
 This can be done by loading the Main.JuliChem module into the REPL and running

 julia> JuliChem.julia_main(["path/to/data/file.dat"])

-where file.dat is the data file, discussed below.
+where file.dat is the data file, discussed in more detail below.

-2. As a statically compiled binary.
+2. Through the shell as a statically compiled binary.
 The binary can be created by simply running the build-julichem script, which builds the binary to builddir/julichem.
 The binary can then be executed by running

 builddir/julichem path/to/data/file.dat

-where file.dat is the data file, in the shell.
+in the shell, where file.dat is the data file.

+3. Through the shell dynamically.
+This can be done by running

+julia julichem_shell.jl path/to/data/file.dat

+in the shell, where file.dat is the data file.
+Note that running JuliChem through the shell dynamically yields significantly lower performance compared to running JuliChem through the shell via statically compiled binary.

 #-------------------
 # Input information